 The Budget 2014/15

 The council's finances continue to come under significant pressure in unprecedented times of economic uncertainty and declining levels of public sector funding.
-The budget for 2014/15 is the fourth year of savings as part of the government's austerity measures.
+The budget is the fourth year of savings as part of the government's austerity measures.

 - The budget proposals for 2014/15 set out a further £1.4m of savings, it should be noted that the council has already delivered £4.7m of efficiency since 2011/12.
 It is on course to deliver a further £1.9m in 2013/14.